 Not bad, but the ط doesn't work.
 However, if I raise the overall level by one more square, I can make its ascender bend back over the letter to fill that space, like so.

 This does work: I have succeeded in making a rectangle out of the first sentence.
-Yet I'm not happy with this, because I'm working with two sentences, and if I isolate them both as closed shapes like this one (which is relatively easy), there will be "seams" in my final composition; it will not be an integrated whole.
+Yet I'm not happy with this, because I'm working with two sentences, and if I isolate them both as closed shapes like this one (which is relatively easy), there will be "seams" in my final composition; it won't be an integrated whole.
 So I backtrack a bit and return the letters in this test to proportions that I find pleasing.
 The bottom works well so I keep it.
 I give the word قاف a different colour so I can see it.

 Step 3: Second Attempt, Differently